qsimeon/worm-graph/README.md

 ### Option B: Setting up with the `.yml` file

+1. Open the `environment.yml` file.
+If you have a compatible Nvidia GPU, uncomment the lines under the NVIDIA packages section.

-1. Open your terminal or Anaconda Prompt, and create a new Conda environment using the `.yml` file.
-The first line of the `.yml` file sets the name of the new environment.
+2. Create a new Conda environment using the `.yml` file.
+The first line of the `.yml` file sets the name of the new environment:

     ```
     conda env create -f environment.yml
     ```

+3. After creating the environment, activate it:

+    ```
+    conda activate worm-graph
+    ```

+**Note:** This approach simplifies the environment setup but requires manual intervention for GPU-specific packages.

 After finishing one of the installations above, navigate back to the root directory (`worm-graph/`) and run:

     conda develop .

+**Note:**
-**Note:** Please ensure to carry out this step, otherwise you may encounter `ModuleNotFoundError` later on.
+* Please ensure to carry out this step, otherwise you may encounter `ModuleNotFoundError` later on.

-*You can check if the environment was successfully installed by running `conda env list` or `conda info --envs`.*
+* You can check if the environment was successfully installed by running `conda env list` or `conda info --envs`.

 **Important Reminder:** Always activate the environment before starting your work on the project by running `conda activate worm-graph`.